 Fat is stored as triglyceride (TG) in human liver.
 Steatosis is defined as fat accumulation in hepatocytes and seen in many liver diseases[1-3].

 Nonalcoholic fatty liver disease (NAFLD) defines the spectrum of histological changes in liver in which macrovesiculer steatosis is outstanding[3].
 NAFLD includes simple hepatic steatosis due to obesity and/or insulin resistance, non-alcoholic steatohepatitis (NASH) and cirrhosis.
 Hepatosteatosis usually limits itself, but it may advance to NASH.
-Non-alcoholic steatohepatitis differs from simple steatosis by hepatocyte damage, inflammatory infiltrate and collagen deposition[4-6].
+NASH differs from simple steatosis by hepatocyte damage, inflammatory infiltrate and collagen deposition[4-6].

 In many ways NASH pattern and characteristics differ between children and adults[7].
 In adults common features are combination of macrovesicular steatosis with ballooning degeneration, lobular inflammation with or without pericellular fibrosis localized primarily in acinar zone 3 (type 1).
 Pediatric NASH is characterized by macrovesicular steatosis with portal inflammation and/or fibrosis, generally without evidence of cellular injury or lobular inflammation (Type 2).
 Type 1 and type 2 NASH are distinct subtypes of paediatric NAFLD associated with different clinical demographic and possible pathophysiological features.
 In children with NAFLD aged 2-18 years 51% is type 2 and 17% is type 1.
 In most of the children with extensive fibrosis type 2 pattern is demonstrated[8].
 These children are younger and more obese with regard to children displaying type 1 pattern.
 Type 2 NASH is more common in boys than girls.
 Asian, Native American race and those of Hispanic ethnicity predominantly demonstrated type 2.
 Among children with type 2 NASH, it is not known whether the pattern evolves into more characteristically adult type 1 pattern as the children grow older[9].